kitnil/awesome/README.md

 - [spacemacs-content](https://github.com/practicalli/spacemacs-content) - Content for the book - Clojure Development with Spacemacs
 - [Emacs-Elisp-Programming](https://github.com/caiorss/Emacs-Elisp-Programming) - Tutorial about programming Elisp and Emacs text editor customization.
 - [docker-curriculum](https://github.com/prakhar1989/docker-curriculum) - :dolphin: A comprehensive tutorial on getting started with Docker!
-- [Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) - :books: Books that will blow your mind
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [emacs-bootstrap](https://github.com/editor-bootstrap/emacs-bootstrap) - Your on-the-fly Emacs development environment.
 - [blog](https://github.com/felix11h/blog) - Personal blog, 3 Diagrams Per Page.
 Written in Emacs Org-mode and exported to HTML as an org-project.
 Published on GitHub Pages.